networked-aframe/janus-plugin-sfu/docker/README.md

 docker build --pull -t janus:latest .
 ```

-If you previously built the image and want to rebuild with latest janus-plugin-sfu, be sure to increment the
+If you previously built the image and want to rebuild with latest janus-plugin-sfu,
+in the Dockerfile on the RUN janus-plugin-sfu line be sure to increment the version
-version in Dockerfile for the janus-plugin-sfu RUN command to invalidate the cache of this layer
+in the echo command so the layer cache of the RUN command is invalidated.
+This
+is a trick so the rebuild is quicker if the base image didn't change.
-or add `--no-cache` option when building the image:
+Or simply add `--no-cache` option when building the image but it takes more time to
+rebuild like it was the first time:

 ```
 docker build --pull --no-cache -t janus:latest .